Alloa: 17th century

 One of the earliest maps of the area was made by surveyor and cartographer John Adair in 1681.

+Alloa also has a history of persecution of witches.

 18th century

 John Erskine, the 6th Earl of Mar oversaw many far-reaching developments including substantial harbour improvements, a customs house, a "New Town" area of housing, and commissioning the building of the Gartmorn Dam, which was designed by George Sorocold.
 Erskine owned many of the coal mines, and Robert Bald, a local mining engineer, was contracted to provide water power from the Gartmorn Dam to operate the mines and other industries.
 Good water supplies and the availability of barley from the carselands encouraged George Younger to set up a brewery in the 1760s and he was soon followed by others.
 Alloa became one of Scotland's premier brewing centres.

 The 6th Earl of Mar was forced to flee the country and forfeit his lands after disastrously backing the Jacobite cause in 1715.
 However, his brother was allowed to purchase the forfeited lands and future generations continued the tradition of creative industry by launching a glass-works in 1750 and laying one of Scotland's earliest railways (a waggonway) from the Sauchie mines to down to the harbour in around 1766.

 Before 1775, the colliers were attached to the properties in which they were born and were virtual serfs or slaves, supported by the master.
 After the Colliers and Salters (Scotland) Act 1775 abolished the system, the colliers could move between collieries at will, and they were supported in their needs by the Alloa Colliers' Fund or Friendly Society which was founded in 1775.

 Traces of the waggonway and the Gartmorn Dam can still be seen today, and although the dam is no longer used for energy production or water supply, it is well used for fishing and leisure purposes.
-The Clackmannashire Library was founded at Alloa in 1797 and it contained upwards of 1500 volumes.
+The Clackmannanshire Library was founded at Alloa in 1797 and it contained upwards of 1500 volumes.
 As the 18th century closed a whisky distillery was established at Carsebridge by John Bald.

 In the 18th century the staple business of the port was coal with about 50,000 tons a year exported.